WoofGrrrr/file-system-broker/modules/FileSystemBroker/README.md

       nul
       com0 - com9
       lpt0 - lpt9

++ IN ADDITION, THE FOLLOWING DIRECTORY NAMES CANNOT BE USED:

+      .. (two dots or periods)

 + FileNames & DirectoryNames must be NO MORE THAN *64* CHARACTERS in length